 The most common materials for teeth caps are:

-- A dental ceramic such as porcelain or zirconia, colored to match the surrounding teeth
+- Ceramic: This can include porcelain or zirconia, colored to match the surrounding teeth

-- A combination of the above, with ceramic fused to an inner metal crown (known as porcelain-fused-to-metal or PFM crowns)
+- Porcelain-fused-to-metal (PFM): A combination of the above, with ceramic fused to an inner metal crown

 Each of the materials has its own set of advantages and disadvantages, so the right crown material for you will depend on which teeth are being capped, how you want them to look esthetically, and how long you need them to last.

-Ceramic crowns are crafted in a lab and built up layer by layer.
+Ceramic crowns are crafted in a lab and built up layer by layer, sometimes with the help of CAD/CAM dental technology.
 This gives them the same slightly translucent appearance of natural teeth and makes them a popular choice for front teeth that will be on show.
+They can also be created chairside using a new technology for milling crowns while you wait.
+These are great because they can be completed in only one visit with no need for a provisional cap.

-The downside of any ceramic material is that, although it is very strong, it is more brittle than metal and liable to crack or chip.
+The downside of any ceramic material is that, although it is very strong, it is more brittle than metal and liable to crack or chip over time, but when fabricated correctly, they should be expected to last 15+ years.
+Some ceramic crowns, like Emax caps, are designed differently to be more durable.

 The obvious drawback of any metal crown is the color.
 Many people simply don't want a gold- or silver-colored tooth on show, even if it is tucked away at the back.